Laci1953/Cowgol_on_CP_M/README.md

 We should try in this case to use the -B option, instructing the compiler to use custom Cowfe components that will be perhaps able to process this file
 (see as an example the game “bowling” in the GAMES folder, which needs -B when compiling-it, otherwise it will fail, reporting ‘Out of memory’).

-More than one source file may be specified (with extensions: .cow = cowgol source file, .c = C source file, .as = assembler source file)

 Also, C or AS object files (with extension .obj) and Cowgol object files (with extension .coo) may be specified.
+They will be linked by the HiTech linker into the final executable, along with the Cowgol object file.

 The first source file must be a Cowgol source file.